JUARA POLICIES AND PROCEDURES

 PAYMENT AND SHIPPING

 9.1 Returned Checks.
-All checks returned by a Consultant’s bank for insufficient funds will be resubmitted for payment.
-A $25.00 returned check fee will be charged to the account of the Consultant.
-After receiving a returned check from a Customer or a Consultant, all future orders must be paid by credit card, money order or cashier’s check.
-Any outstanding balance owed to JUARA by a Consultant for NSF checks and returned check fees will be withheld from subsequent bonus and commission checks.
+All checks returned by a Guide’s bank for insufficient funds will be resubmitted for payment.
+A $25.00 returned check fee will be charged to the account of the Guide.
+After receiving a returned check from a Customer or a Guide, all future orders must be paid by credit card, money order or cashier’s check.
+Any outstanding balance owed to JUARA by a Guide for NSF checks and returned check fees will be withheld from subsequent bonus and commission checks.

 9.3 Drop Shipment.
 If you order merchandise and direct that products be drop-shipped to a Customer, you are responsible for all Customer Service functions relating to the order.
 Because your Customer has purchased and paid you directly (i.e., they did not complete a recorded and trackable transaction directly with JUARA), you are the only one who can track and service the order.
 You may not refer Customers of drop-shipments direct to JUARA.
 You are solely responsible to accept properly returned merchandise, and, as applicable, issue refunds directly to your Customers.
 If JUARA issues any refunds to your Customers who have paid you directly, JUARA may then, without limitation of any other rights, deduct such amounts (along with corresponding commissions and other compensation plan adjustments) from your commissions and bonuses.